masc-ucsc/docs/docs/pyrope/05b-statements.md

   order](02-basics.md#evaluation-order) provides more details on expressions evaluation order.

-* When used in an expression or lambda, the last statement in the lambda code block can be an expression.
-It is not needed to add the `return` keyword in this case.
+* When used in an expression or lambda, the last expression in the body is the implicit return value.
+The `return` keyword is only needed for early exits — not for the normal return path.
+This applies to all lambda types (`comb`/`pipe`/`flow`/`mod`).

 ```
 {